IT’S A BEST BUY BECAUSE:

 The Pacifica offers class-leading horsepower and fuel economy, excellent road manners and ride quality, and an unmatched array of family-friendly features … all wrapped up in a stylish package.

 The standard Stow ‘n Go collapsible second-row seats give up fore-and-aft adjustability and a bit of cushiness in exchange for their fold-into-the-floor versatility.

 The plug-in hybrid version of the Pacifica is the only hybrid minivan on the market; it boasts an estimated electric-only driving range of 32 miles and a city EPA rating of 82 MPGe.

 WHAT IS IT?

 The Pacifica is EPA-rated at 18 mpg city/28 mpg highway/22 mpg combined.
-The Pacifica Hybrid is rated at 32 mpg combined and 84 MPGe, with an estimated all-electric driving range of 33 miles.
-In Consumer Guide® testing, a Pacifica Limited model averaged 25.2 mpg in about 85-percent highway driving.
+The Pacifica Hybrid is rated at 30 mpg combined and 82 MPGe, with an estimated all-electric driving range of 32 miles.
+In Consumer Guide® testing, a Pacifica Limited model averaged 25.2 mpg in about 85-percent highway driving, and another Pacifica Limited averaged 19.3 mpg in a near-even split of city and highway driving.
 A Pacifica Hybrid Limited averaged 35.9 mpg in 75-percent highway driving and displayed all-electric driving ranges of around 35 miles (achieved in ideal temperatures in the 50-60-degree range).